Sonjiseo/Opic/OPIc.md

 As you know, we've watched The Lord of the Rings together before, and  It was so long I fell asleep.

-> [!NOTE]
->
-> 영화에 대해서 물어보는 질문으로 교체하기

-==Lastly, if the movie is really amazing, how about watching it again with me?
+Lastly, what was the movie about?
+Can you tell me a little bit about the story?

-I'll pay for everything, tickets, popcorn, and soda.== Anyway, please call me back when you get this.
+Anyway, please call me back **when** you get this.
 Bye

 ### 13. 영화과 너무 노잼 인데, 떠나고 싶어요

-Hey John.
+Hey, Brian

 I'm sorry I have a problem with this movie.
 The problem is that I feel really bored with the movie.

-I haven't' seen the previous movies in the series, so I couldn't really understand the story.
+I haven't seen the previous movies in the series, so I couldn't really understand the story.
 Also, the actor's acting was so bad.
 I cannot focus on it.

 Maybe it’s because I don’t really know who the actors are.

-to fix this problem, I have two alternatives.
-I have some work to take care of today, so I’ll go ahead and wait at Starbuck while working.
+to fix this problem, I have two alternatives. so I’ll go ahead and wait at Starbuck while reading some books.
 Alternatively, maybe we could go out together and watch the previous movies in the series at home.
 They will be still fun to watch them again.
 Anyway, please let me know the best option.